Here is a guideline on how communicate

 Community is our most important value.
 Even if you don’t work with a creator directly or aren’t the lead editor, if you spot them asking a question, respond!
 If you do not know the answer, simply let them know that you have seen the message and the right person will get back.

-We’re all in this together, and bad service is bad service.
 If a creator leaves because of communication issues, nobody wins :(

 We care about our creators and sometimes keeping your communications all #BUSINESSTALK can be tiring.
 Ask your people how they’re doing!